Spots to merrily explore SLO CAL this holiday season

 Christmas past meets SLO CAL's future

 Want to learn more about SLO CAL's interesting and ever-evolving heritage?
 It's this easy: Just check out the History and Heritage Trail, a compilation of museums, historic homes, and other significant sites along Highway 1.
-With pandemic restrictions closing the inside of many sites, such as Hearst Castle, let's turn to those with outside viewing opportunities.
 Trains have long been associated with the holidays—moving people and packages to spread joy.
 Train enthusiasts in SLO CAL will totally dig the Oceano Train Depot & Museum, complete with a 1940s era Southern Pacific boxcar and 1907 wooden caboose.
 San Luis Obispo has a train museum sits on grounds once known as the ending point for rails from Los Angeles, where Santa's presents stopped for distribution.
 The train yard once featured a roundtable, where now sits the museum with historic cars outside to peruse.

 Train travel can only take you so far.
-For those needing an escort for the extravagant schedule, look no further than SLO Safe Ride.
-Guests of Allegretto Vineyard Resort, Hotel Cerro, Hotel San Luis Obispo and Vespera On Ocean are able to book with SLO Safe Ride's fleet of luxury buses, limousines and large-group vehicles.
-Clean and sanitized for families during the holidays, Hotel Wine Tour Packages are specifically designed for guests to stay and play safely in SLO CAL.
+For those needing an escort for their extravagant schedule, look no further than SLO Safe Ride.
+Guests of Allegretto Vineyard Resort, Hotel Cerro, Hotel San Luis Obispo and Vespera are able to book with SLO Safe Ride's fleet of luxury buses, limousines and large-group vehicles.
+Hotel Wine Tour Packages are specifically designed for guests to stay and play safely in SLO CAL.